movq/openbsd/regress/sys/btrfs/CLEANUP_PERFORMANCE.md

 The September 17, 2026 benchmark rerun stopped after its first Btrfs pass because deleting the sequential files took minutes.
 Source-tree deletion took 103.457 seconds.
 The FFS2 and FFS2-async comparisons were not run.
+The subsequent [full comparison](BENCHMARKS_20260918.md) includes all three configurations on the patched kernel.

 Focused measurements on `5d952a179412` identified excessive intermediate cleanup commits.
 The improvements from `41b71f453d2` and `54e27b73dc33` are